 The wax that is used to coat cardboard and paper containers is, in most instances, polyethylene or PE for short.
 When heated at high temperatures, this type of plastic will melt, resulting in chemicals leaching into the foodstuff.

 This cannot be allowed to happen.
-Wax coated food containers are at least easy to spot because they are shinier and smoother than an ordinary cardboard.
+Wax-coated food containers are at least easy to spot because they are shinier and smoother than ordinary cardboard.

 2 Look out for containers that carry ink

 Containers that carry ink or print can also present a hazard.
 It is, of course, possible that not all printed cardboard containers are dangerous.